codama-idl/codama/packages/validators/README.md

 ### `ValidationItem`

-A validation item describes a single piece of information — typically a warning or an error — about a node in the Kinobi IDL.
+A validation item describes a single piece of information — typically a warning or an error — about a node in the Codama IDL.

 ```ts
 type ValidationItem = {